 Calabria Tour

-The focus of our tours of Southern Italy is the territory of the “Magna Graecia“ – the name given by the Romans to the coastal areas of the Mezzogiorno – which is both one of the least explored and at the same time one of the most rewarding regions of Italy for the visitor.
-It is a region of often spectacular scenary and unspoilt lanscapes.
-It is also justifiably renowned for its fine food and rich culinary traditions.
+The focus of our tours of Southern Italy is the territory known to the Romans as “Magna Graecia“ – Greater Greece – to describe the areas of Italy colonised by the Greeks.
+One of the least explored and at the same time one of the most rewarding regions of Italy, Calabria – the ‘toe’ of the Italian peninsula — is a region of often spectacular scenery and unspoilt landscapes justifiably renowned for its fine food and rich culinary traditions.
+There are also fine towns such as beautiful seaside Tropea, while the lungomare of capital, Reggio Calabria, has been called the most beautiful in Italy.

 Book this tourTour Features